Xeverous/the_website/website/pages/cpp/tutorials/beginner/09_streams/05_files/files.rst

 - Binary mode is used when the file contains binary data (not text) to avoid any automatic convertion and when the convertion of textual data is undesirable.
 - Other flags are hardly ever used.

+We can say that file streams have a "cursor" mechanism (formally called input and output positions).
+These positions specify at which offset read or write operation happens (2-directional streams will have 2 cursors) (the **app**end and **ate** flags modify their initial value).
+The position can be checked and changed using various functions which names start with ``tell`` and ``seek``.
+Because standard library streams have many complex layers and I have never seen these functions used directly in production code, I don't see any value in presenting them.

 Binary mode
 ###########